BLR Statistics & Highlights

 Farmers & Establishments

-Furthermore, out of the total active farmers, 6,203 (82.67%) are males and 712 (9.49%) are females, with the highest concentration of farmers in Orange Walk (2,547) followed by Cayo (2,109) respectively.
-Orange Walk comprised of the largest number of farmers in the entire country which adds up to 33.95% of cattle ranchers
+Furthermore, out of the total active farmers, the highest concentration of farmers is in Orange Walk (2,702) followed by Cayo (2,238) respectively.
+Orange Walk comprises the largest number of farmers in the entire country which adds up to 33.94% of cattle ranchers.

 National Herd

-Table 9 shows the distribution of the National Herd by Age.
-This illustrates a young cattle population of approximately 38% being less than 3 years old (i.e. 36 months) while 17% are 10 years old or more.
-Total herd population within the BLR is at 202,697 with 154,908 or 76% being female and 47,347 or 24% being male with 442 or 0.2% registered as castrated male animals.
+Table 13 shows the distribution of the National Herd by Age.
+This illustrates a healthy young cattle population with approximately 35.8% being less than 3 years old (i.e. 36 months).
+Total herd population within the BLR stands at 206,079 at the end of 2025, with 157,388 being female, 48,260 being male and 408 being castrated animals.

-Table 10 shows the distribution of animals by district.
-Orange Walk continues to have the highest concentration of cattle in 2024 followed by Cayo.
-The northern two districts combined for a total of 114,815 animals or 56.6% of all the animals within the country.
-This is followed by the Cayo district with 28.7% of the total cattle population.
-Toledo is the district with the third highest cattle population with 6.5%.
+Table 14 shows the distribution of animals by district.
+Orange Walk has the highest concentration of cattle followed by Cayo.
+The northern two districts comprise 115,115 animals or 55.8% of all the animals within the country.
+This is followed by the Cayo district with 28.8% of the total cattle population.

 National Slaughter/Consumption